markusvankempen/ThinkLab1239/labsetup.md

 [Lab Instructions Part 3](https://github.com/markusvankempen/ThinkLab1239/blob/master/instructions/Lab1239-PartThree.pdf)

+Download this this github and Import the WS2-... .ipynb Python Notebook
 ## Extras

 Python - there is some python sdk code which you can use on your desktop at home to access the IoT Platform.